Your basket is currently empty!

 I bought my first dutch oven, a round one, as I struggled to create enough steam and get the much sought after ‘ear’ in a normal domestic oven.
 And you will learn that a dutch oven helps seal in the steam released by the bread.

 Next, I bought a stand mixer and moved away from making the dough by hand.
-Mixing by hand is the way to go at the beginning, but baking more and more realised there was lots of dough going down the kitchen drain when washing my hands.
+Mixing by hand is the way to go at the beginning, but as I was baking more and more I soon realised there was lots of dough going down the kitchen drain when washing my hands.
 Plus, I wanted to be able to make other stuff than bread.

 Then I wanted to be able to also bake ‘batards’ (the oval loaves), not only ‘boules’ (the round loaves).
 So there I was buying more proofing baskets and another dutch oven, an oval one this time.